iBManu/Aether/README.md

 It is a project that I started as entertainment during my study breaks in the third year of my computer engineering degree.

-Currently the program can be used but it has some bugs with randomness and seeds and it is still missing quite a few things that I would like to add when I have time to finish other projects.
+Currently the program can be used but it has some bugs with randomness and seeds and it is still missing quite a few things that I would like to add when I have time after finishing other projects.

-The Aether development process is currently paused but in the future I would like to continue with it and finish it to release it to the public.
+The Aether development process is currently paused but in the future I would like to continue and finish it to release it to the public.

 ### Usage